raylene-gsa/technology-modernization-fund/_pages/funding.md

 ## Overview:

-Projects that are recommended by the Technology Modernization Board (Board) will receive an allocation to a specified dollar amount that will be dedicated to the project.
+Projects that are recommended by the Technology Modernization Board (Board) will receive an allocation of a specified dollar amount that will be dedicated to the project.
 Within the allocated level, incremental transfers may be made contingent upon the achievement of project milestones.

 The Board has released additional guidance regarding priority investment areas for the American Rescue Plan Funding and potential opportunities for repayment flexibility.
 You can find that guidance [here]({{ site.baseurl }}{% link _pages/arp.md %}).

 ## Written Agreements:

-In a format prescribed by the General Services Administration (GSA), in consultation with OMB, all TMF transfers require a written agreement between GSA and the receiving agency stipulating the purpose of the transfer and reimbursement terms, including flexible repayment terms where appropriate.
-Written agreements will constitute a legal obligation of the receiving agency to reimburse the TMF for the repayment amount required for the project, including any repayment flexibilities.
+In a format prescribed by the General Services Administration (GSA), in consultation with OMB, all TMF transfers require a written agreement between GSA and the receiving agency stipulating the purpose of the transfer and any reimbursement terms, including flexible repayment terms where appropriate.
+Written agreements will constitute a legal obligation of the receiving agency to reimburse the TMF for the full, partial, or minimal repayment amount required for the project.
 Funds for reimbursement can be derived from any agency account supporting information technology activities pursuant to Section 1078 (b)(5)(A)(ii).

 A written agreement will include, at a minimum: